W1ll-Gale/better.repo.mods/README.md

 # Description
-Entrypoint to all the mods developer for [R.E.P.O.](https://store.steampowered.com/app/3241660).
+This is a fork of the popular [TeamUpgrades](https://thunderstore.io/c/repo/p/EvilCheetah/TeamUpgrades/) by [EvilCheetah](https://github.com/EvilCheetah/repo.mods) that has been updated for R.E.P.O. v0.3.0.

 # Project Structure:
 This repo holds multiple projects, each in its own branch.
 Below is an overview: